mcwdsi/OMRSE/docs/omrse-doc-process/EditingOMRSEDocumentation.md

 ## Deploying the docs

-Follow the process described in [Manage Documentation](../odk-workflows/ManageDocumentation.md).
+Follow the process described in the standard ODK instructions for [Updating the Documentation](../odk-workflows/ManageDocumentation.md).
 However, deployment of docs should occur only from the `main` branch, after the changes have been reviewed and merged into `main`.

 ### Note on documents in the odk-workflows folder
  _IMPORTANT_: Do not edit any files in the `docs/odk-workflows/` directory.
 These files are managed by the ODK system and will be overwritten when the repository is upgraded!
 If you wish to change these files, make an issue on the [ODK issue tracker](https://github.com/INCATools/ontology-development-kit/issues).